EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

   + `-s arrow:fill=3:bold=2:col=.5,.5,.5:-.07,0.20,.5,20,.4 -tp 2~.3,.6` creates an arrow with:
     + arrowhead filled with grey (0.5,0.5,0.5)
     + tip at (0.3,0.6)
-    + tail at head + (-.07,0.20) in graphics units
+    + tail at [head + (&minus;0.07,0.20)] in graphics units
     + wings with length 0.5 &times; [size of tail], subtending angle 20<sup>o</sup>
     + arrowhead touches tail at 0.4 &times; [size of tail]
 + _Top panel_ :
-  + Frame line type is default; compare to middle panel
+  + Frame line type is default; compare to middle panel.
-  + major abscissa tic marks span _y_, minor tics are 0.75&times; smaller
+  + Major abscissa tic marks span the full height of the frame; minor tics are reduced by 0.75.
-  + Label ABC is partially covered by filling of panel
+  + Label ABC is partially covered by filling of panel.

-_Things to try_ :
+##### Things to try

-+ Move the label ABC to the end of the script, after the arrow.
+Move the label ABC to the end of the script, after the arrow.
 Now the frame is drawn first and the label is not concealed.

-+ Replace **:col=0,1,1** with **:nofill**.
+Replace **:col=0,1,1** with **:nofill**.
 The frame is not filled and ABC is no longer concealed.

-+ Try making graph paper by drawing one frame, filled, with thin tic marks and redrawing the frame with "nofill" and fewer, but thicker tic marks, for example:
+Try making graph paper by drawing one frame, filled, with thin tic marks and redrawing the frame with "nofill" and fewer, but thicker tic marks, for example:

 ~~